 But then spring arrived early, and everywhere I looked, grass was in bloom (in March!).
 I don’t know if it was the unexpected warmth or the burst of color, but the idea re-ignited in my mind and I decided there will be grass.

 I enlisted my mom’s help because she’s a total green thumb (so is my dad, which leads me to believe that I must be harboring a dormant green thumb gene deep within my DNA).
 We marched into Lowe’s and I filled my cart with everything she pointed to: a bag of grass seed made especially for low shade areas, a seed spreader, and several bales of that hay stuff that you always see on new lawns.
+Those of you who have undergone a similar journey of making your lawn something to be proud of will be able to empathize with the difficulties encountered while doing this.
+Thankfully, services like atlanta lawn care are at hand to help people achieve the lawn they yearn for.

 I learned quickly that planting grass is the easy part, the real work is preparing the yard.
 We spent 4 hours picking up twigs and sticks, pulling out weeds, moss, and clumps of onion grass, ripping out patches of poison ivy, and hauling away contractor-size garbage bags of yard waste.
 It was exhausting, and the fact that it was drizzling the entire time didn’t help.